 Many teams are struggling with delivering modern software because they are not building with Test First Principals.
 Test First gives us the assurance that we have built the correct thing, that what we built is what the customer asked for and that when we change things we don’t break anything inadvertently.

-The only question for a Professional Development Team is how to get started.
+The only question for professional Developers is how to get started.

 You are doing it wrong if you are not using test first

 If you look up Test First on Wikipedia you will be redirected to the Test Driven Development (TDD) page and I believe this to be incorrect.
 While TDD is one, arguably the most effective, form of Test First it is by no means the whole thing.
 Can I achieve Test First with no automation at all: Yes.
 Can I do TDD with no automation at all: No. Do you see my conflict…

 If you are building applications without writing your tests first then you are doing it wrong.
 Your process will result in significant rework, be less maintainable and be less likely to meet the customers needs.Scottish Software Proverb (just made it up, and I am Scottish)

 Unfortunately, while the proverb above is absolutely true there are many fanatics that will not accept that you can do test-first without automation.
 Just like the Process Wars, the Practice Wars are being waged around us, and while we want to endeavour to be agnostic it is not possible to be an atheist.

 You will hear a lot of different terms banded about in relations to test first:

 - Test-Driven Development (TDD) – Automated tests created before the code is written to validate that we need that code.